OCWC22/Data-Engineering/neuralake/README.md

 This is not just a demo; it's a starter kit for building data systems where the entire data landscape is defined, versioned, and queried as code, powered by high-performance, Rust-based tools like Polars and DataFusion.

+## AI-Native Development Philosophy

+This project follows a sophisticated, AI-native development methodology designed for clarity, context, and effective collaboration between human and AI developers.
+The full philosophy, including our core workflow, documentation standards, and recommended tooling, is detailed in the root of the repository.

+**Please read the [AI-Native Development Philosophy](../README.md#ai-native-development-philosophy) in the main `README.md` to understand our way of working.**

 ## Why Poetry & UV?
 A Modern Python Stack

 The tooling for a project should reflect its philosophy.
 A high-performance, Rust-based data stack deserves a high-performance, modern Python development environment.
 That's why this project uses **Poetry** for dependency management and **UV** for installation.